Ficus: Ecology

 Figs are keystone species in many tropical forest ecosystems.
 Their fruit are a key resource for frugivores including fruit bats, capuchin monkeys, langurs, gibbons, and mangabeys.
 They are even more important for birds such as Asian barbets, pigeons, hornbills, fig-parrots, and bulbuls, which may subsist almost entirely on figs when these are plentiful.
 Many Lepidoptera caterpillars feed on fig leaves, for example several Euploea species (crow butterflies), the plain tiger (Danaus chrysippus), the giant swallowtail (Papilio cresphontes), the brown awl (Badamia exclamationis), and Chrysodeixis eriosoma, Choreutidae and Copromorphidae moths.
 The larvae of the citrus long-horned beetle (Anoplophora chinensis), for example, feed on the wood of the fig tree; the species can become a pest in fig plantations.
 Similarly, the sweet potato whitefly (Bemisia tabaci) is frequently found as a pest on figs grown as potted plants and can be spread through the export of these plants to other localities.
-For a list of other diseases common to fig trees, see List of foliage plant diseases (Moraceae).

-Fig fruit and reproduction system

-Many fig species are grown for their fruits, though only Ficus carica is cultivated to any extent for this purpose.
-A fig "fruit" is a type of multiple fruit known as a syconium, derived from an arrangement of many small flowers on an inverted, nearly closed receptacle.
-The many small flowers are unseen unless the fig is cut open.

-The fruit typically has a bulbous shape with a small opening (the ostiole) at the outward end that allows access to pollinators.
-The flowers are pollinated by very small wasps such as Pegoscapus that crawl through the opening in search of a suitable place to lay eggs.
-Without this pollinator service fig trees could not reproduce by seed.
-In turn, the flowers provide a safe haven and nourishment for the next generation of wasps.
-This accounts for the frequent presence of wasp larvae in the fruit, and has led to a coevolutionary relationship.
-Technically, a fig fruit proper would be only one of the many tiny matured, seed-bearing gynoecia found inside one fig – if you cut open a fresh fig, individual fruit will appear as fleshy "threads", each bearing a single seed inside.
-The genus Dorstenia, also in the fig family (Moraceae), exhibits similar tiny flowers arranged on a receptacle but in this case the receptacle is a more or less flat, open surface.

-Fig plants can be monoecious (hermaphrodite) or gynodioecious (hermaphrodite and female).
-Nearly half of fig species are gynodioecious, and therefore have some plants with inflorescences (syconium) with long styled pistillate flowers, and other plants with staminate flowers mixed with short styled pistillate flowers.
-The long-styled flowers tend to prevent wasps from laying their eggs within the ovules, while the short-styled flowers are accessible for egg laying.